 After vocal warm-ups and singing, it is essential that you also cool down your voice.
 You can use the same vocal exercises you used during your warm-up, starting with the most intense and working down to the least intense.
 Simply using the humming vocal exercise will also allow your voice to cool down and relax.
 Following these tips will keep your voice strong and allow you to perform at your best.

-At School of Rock, our trained vocal instructors teach students all aspects of singing, including warm-ups and other vocal techniques that thousands of professional singers use every day to keep their voices in shape and sounding their best.
-Ready to start singing?
-Sign up for a singing lesson now, or read more about our perforamnce-based music programs.
+At School of Rock, our trained vocal instructors teach students all aspects of singing, including voice training and other vocal training techniques that thousands of professional singers use every day to keep their voices in shape and sounding their best.
+Ready to start voice training?
+Sign up for a singing lesson now, or read more about our performance-based music programs.